frohro/6302view/README.md

 }
 ```

-## Goals
+## Desired goals

 * To be elegant -- just include the library, no need to modify anything.
 * To support the following microcontrollers:
    * Teensy
    * ESP32
    * ESP8266
-   * Arduino Uno
 * To support the following communication methods:
    * Over port (pass in your `Serial` and BAUD rate)
    * Websockets (pass in SSID and p/w)

+## Backburner

+* Potentially to support the following microcontrollers:
+   * Arduino Uno
-* And potentially to support the following communication methods:
+* Potentially to support the following communication methods:
    * MQTT instead of websockets
    * Bluetooth